watsonfellowship/watson-51/_fellows/sam-pigott.md

 ---

-I explored communal conservation as the key to an alternative economic foundation that fosters sustainable development and the empowerment of communities.
+I explored how communal conservation can offer an alternative economic foundation for communities, offering sustainable development and empowerment.